Tonetfal/JKPS/README.md

 # Notes
 - Capture the program as a game in OBS, not as a window.
 - To make the program work with green screen just change the "Background color" to 0,177,64.
-- The palette will not adjust own color to the parameter one.
+- The palette in menu will not adjust own color to the parameter one.
 - If you change anything in the configuration, exit the program first.
 - BPM is not calculated immediately, it will be displayed correctly only after a second and 9 frames.
 To get the right BPM you must stream at least "BPM / 15" notes.